 For this article, we looked mostly at pure numbers in terms of the best states to pursue elk.
 Whether you want to hunt with a rifle or archery tackle, with or without a guide, and on private or public...those hunting factors are up to you to figure out.

 So, here are the 10 states with the best elk hunting opportunities.

 How can a state with a place named Elk County not be a good location to hunt elk?

-Okay, that’s not really the reason the state is on the list.
+That's not really the reason the state is on the list, though.
 Elk County does have a huge herd, and elk viewing is enjoyed by many folks who visit.

-While most elk hunting opportunities remain in western states, many hunters say it’s the best place to hunt elk east of the Mississippi.
+While most elk hunting opportunities remain in western states, many hunters say Pennsylvania is the best place to hunt elk east of the Mississippi.

 If you're a "go big or go home" trophy hunter, Arizona is the state for you.